 This line of activities will support the project beneficiaries to properly communicate the results of their activities, submit recommendations to decision-makers, organize public campaigns to advocate for reforms, engage in long-term dialogue with relevant institutions.

 EPF will work with a network of grantees and will support them in their cooperation and joint advocacy efforts.
 This component along with the grant pool will ensure that the results of the projects are sustainable, and are being followed up through decisions and policies adopted at various levels.
 The circulation of the results of the projects among various beneficiaries within the network and beyond will ensure that they are accessible for and capitalized upon by wider groups of stakeholders.Improved capacities and synchronization of CSO activities will result in an increased quality of civic engagement in the national development processes, as well as will allow CSOs to address issues of particular importance.
 This will be visible in both the increase of the number of citizens involved in the activities of the formal and non-formal civil society, and the improved quality of products developed by CSOs.
 The civil society will also increase its influence on public narratives in terms of prioritization; will complement the process with evidence-based content, and enrich public discourse with opinions of knowledgeable and responsible citizens who will demonstrate improved critical thinking skills and a better understanding of the major trends and developments in Armenia and in the world.

-"Civil Society Support for Ensuring Impact on Reforms” project is implemented by Eurasia Partnership Foundation with support of the Swedish International Development Cooperation Agency, Sida.
+"Civil Society Support for Ensuring Impact on Reforms” project is implemented by Eurasia Partnership Foundation with the support of Swedish Government.